 The Foundation is exempt from Federal income and California franchise taxes under Section 501(c)(3) of the Internal Revenue Code and corresponding California provisions.
 Accordingly, no provision for income taxes has been recorded in the financial statements.
-The Foundation annually files Forms 990, 199, and RRF-1 with the appropriate agencies, as well as Forms 990T and 109, when applicable.
+The Foundation annually files Forms 990, 199, and RRF-1 with the appropriate agencies, as well as Forms 990T and 199T, when applicable.
 The Foundation has also been classified as an entity that is not a private foundation within the meaning of Section 509(a).
-There was no unrelated business activity income for the year ended December 31, 2019.
+There was no unrelated business activity income for the years ended December 31, 2020 and 2019.

-The Foundation has adopted FASB ASC Topic 740 that clarifies the accounting for uncertainty in tax positions taken or expected to be taken on a tax return and provides that the tax effects from an uncertain tax position can be recognized in the financial statements only if, based on its merits, the position is more likely than not to be sustained on audit by the taxing authorities.
+The Foundation has adopted Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740 that clarifies the accounting for uncertainty in tax positions taken or expected to be taken on a tax return and provides that the tax effects from an uncertain tax position can be recognized in the financial statements only if, based on its merits, the position is more likely than not to be sustained on audit by the taxing authorities.
 Management believes that all tax positions taken to date are highly certain and, accordingly, no accounting adjustment has been made to the financial statements.

-The Foundation's Federal informational tax returns for the years ended December 31, 2016, 2017, and 2018, are open to audit by the Federal authorities.
-California State informational returns for the years ended December 31, 2015, 2016, 2017, and 2018, are open to audit by State authorities.
+The Foundation's Federal informational tax returns for the years ended December 31, 2017, 2018, and 2019, are open to audit by the Federal authorities.
+California State informational returns for the years ended December 31, 2016, 2017, 2018, and 2019, are open to audit by State authorities.